zopefoundation/meta/config/README.rst

   - This file lists the packages which use the configuration in the directory.

+* CONTRIBUTING.md

+  - This file is copied as is.
+It allows developers to easily find our contributing guidelines in the root of the repository.

 * editorconfig

   - This file is copied to `.editorconfig` and allows developers to have a